LIncx-southchina/LIncx-southchina.github.io/_pages/about.md

 I am extremely fortunate to be guided by Professor [Yang Dantong](https://gcxy.scau.edu.cn/2015/0318/c16514a348800/page.htm), who is from the the Engineering College

-I submitted a patent titled "A Method for Measuring Trash Content in Mechanical Sugarcane Harvesting."
+I submitted a patent titled "A Method for Measuring Impurity Rate in Sugarcane Piles Obtained by Mechanical Harvesting."
 In the process, I learned algorithms for object detection, semantic segmentation, and 3D modeling.

 Although I haven't published a paper yet, please believe in my academic potential.